 It’s vital to know what is going on in your town as well as national trends.
 The protests and violence following the Trayvon Martin incident spread far beyond Sanford, Florida.
 Listen or watch local news and sign up for email and/or cell phone alerts from local TV and radio stations.
 Very often they will send out alerts far more quickly than law enforcement.

 Staying informed is especially important if you live or work in a high-profile area, such as an urban area with many government and corporate buildings.
 If this describes you, you should also have a Get Home Bag and multiple routes for getting to a safer place.
+If you’re not a prepper but just afraid of the increased civil unrest you see around you, a commercially packaged emergency kit like this one will work just fine in most instances.

 Groups such as Communist Students and sites such as Protest.net publicize their grievances, plans, and protest locations.
 Law enforcement keeps tabs on these groups, so why not you?
 Follow them on Twitter, sign up for their emails (establish a separate email address for this), and track them down on Facebook.
 If you hear of a protest scheduled near you, at least you’ll have advanced warning to be prepared or to be somewhere else on that day.